-(A full-length one act in eleven scenes)
+(A full-length one act in eleven scenes; running time 90 minutes)

-TIME: 1993
+TIME: 1975

 PLACE: a college township in New England.
-A sparsely furnished set representing a church, an office, three parlors, a courtyard, a painter's studio, and an art gallery.
+A college township in New England.
+A single unit set will suffice to suggest a church, an office, three parlors, a courtyard, a painter's studio, and an art gallery.